sampsyo/cs6120/content/blog/2023-12-09-hcl-amc/index.md

   }
 ```

+In the above snippet, AMC IR is being used to declare a simple memory interface.
+The body is the implementation of said memory.
+First, the definition starts with an `amc.alloc` operation which represents the memory banks themselves.
+Then, `amc.create_port` is used to create handles to ports on those banks.
+Finally, `amc.extern` exposes those ports in the memory interface.
+In this case, the port types are dynamic, meaing that they have non-static latency for every read/write request.
+This memory module is a very simple example.
+Given a more elaborate application, you can find very interesting interactions from the compositions of AMC operations not shown here (`amc.merge`, `amc.reshape`, `amc.arbiter`, ...).

 The role of the AMC compiler is to take in a high-level description of memory organization (as seen above) and figure out how to best compile it to the target architecture.
-It accounts for some of the properties of underlying architecture, like BRAM size and port count, as well as the general context in which the memory is being used.
+It accounts for some of the properties of underlying architecture, like BRAM size and port count.
+Moreover, AMC attempts to exploit the context in which the memory is being used for optimization.
 For example, suppose a 2D matrix is being accesssed along its columns.
 The compiler may bank the memory by the matrix's rows for higher throughput.
-The memory compilation is a very gradual lowering process, and the explanation of the whole pass pipeline won't even start to fit in this post.
+Overall, the memory compilation is a very gradual lowering process, and the explanation of the whole pass pipeline won't fit in this post about the frontend.
 However, the following diagram may offer a rough idea of how the core MLIR and AMC dialects to Verilog:

 <center>
 <img src="amc_passes.png" alt="Diagram for AMC pass pipeline" title="AMC pass pipeline" style="zoom:30%;">